Sustainability / GovernanceCorporate Governance

 Junichi Mizuo Outside Audit & Supervisory Board Member Mr. Mizuo possesses highly specialized knowledge and experience as a scholar of CSR, corporate governance, and business ethics.
 He has also served as an Outside Director and is experienced in practical business operations.
 For these and other reasons, we have determined that he is qualified for the post of Outside Audit & Supervisory Board Member.

-*The Directors and Mikio Yagi, an Audit & Supervisory Board Member, were appointed on June 23, 2023.
-Other Audit & Supervisory Board members were appointed on the day of Ordinary General Meetings of Shareholders held in past fiscal years.
+*The Directors and Kenichi Yamada and Hideo Makuta, Audit & Supervisory Board Members, were appointed on June 21, 2024.
+Other Audit & Supervisory Board Members were appointed on the day of the Ordinary General Meeting of Shareholders held in previous fiscal years.

 Directors’ and Auditors’ Primary Areas of Knowledge and Experience (Skill Matrix)